 Military compensation is composed of several different components.
 Members of the armed service earn base pay, plus tax-exempt allowances for housing and food, as well as bonuses or special pay.
-Service members are eligible for various tax benefits that increase their net take-home pay compared with civilians.
-Among these benefits are the tax-exempt allowances for housing and food, which will often make up approximately 30 percent of a service member's total compensation, and the combat pay tax exclusion.
+Service members are eligible for various tax benefits that can increase their net take-home pay compared with civilians.
+Among these benefits are the tax-exempt allowances for housing and food, which can make up approximately 30 percent of a service member's total compensation, and the combat pay tax exclusion.

-When a member of the military is serving in an area designated by the Department of Defense as a combat zone or is serving in direct support of military operations in the combat zone, he will qualify to have his income during that period excluded from federal income tax.
+When a member of the military is serving in an area designated by the Department of Defense as a combat zone or is serving in direct support of military operations in the combat zone, he generally will qualify to have his income during that period excluded from federal income tax.